Admitted Post-baccalaureate Guide

 Because you may need permission to register for courses that require prerequisites, major or pre-major declaration, etc., you are encouraged to contact academic departments prior to course registration.
 You can view our Programs of Study, which include contact information for each academic department, at catalog.wwu.edu.
-We also encourage you to visit the Academic Advising Center as it includes information about the many academic resources available to Western students.
+We also encourage you to visit the Academic Advising and Student Achievement Center (AASAC) as it includes information about the many academic resources available to Western students.

 Check your residency status.
 Your residency status is noted in your acceptance letter.
 Becoming a Washington resident after enrollment is extremely difficult, so be sure this classification is correct.
 If you have questions, contact the Office of Admissions to request a reclassification questionnaire.
 Residency information is available at admissions.wwu.edu/residency.